dao-v/Investigation_of_COVID-19/README.md

 ### To Run This Script:<br>
-    - Simply run all the cells in the Jupyter Notebook and all the information will be populated.<br>
+    - Simply run all the cells in the Jupyter Notebook and all the information will be populated.
-        - This script will download all the necessary datasets from Wolfram and John Hopkins but not Euronews.<br>
+        - This script will download all the necessary datasets from Wolfram and John Hopkins but not Euronews.
             - Because Euronews encrypts their data in JavaScript, Python was not able to decode the JavaScript in the HTML file through web parsing.
-As a result, the statistics were manually added to the script as of 5/26/2020. <br>
+As a result, the statistics were manually added to the script as of 5/26/2020.

     - Any recently updated versions of these packages should work:
         - Pandas, NumPy, Seaborn, Matplotlib, Sklearn, BeautifulSoup(4)